 This is the essence of cultural life in a late-capitalist or Huxleyan system, which does not promote ideologies, or force explicit propaganda upon a captive audience, but automatically promotes submissive, systems-people into positions of cultural power, providing them with a platform to endlessly — ‘freely’ — duplicate stereotypical behaviours, established social roles and reassuring, ego-friendly excrement.
 The unhappy, stressed, ambitious, insensitive and psychologically imprisoned teacher, shop-assistant or factory worker finishes work in order to consume entertainment in which a world of unhappy, stressed, ambitious, insensitive and psychologically imprisoned teachers, shop-assistants and factory workers is either normal or given a flavour of paradise.
 Even cartoons set in the afterlife, fantasy epics set in alternate realities and dystopian sci-fi of the year 3,500 must exalt intense specialisation, alienating commerce, infantile technophilia, meaningless or coercive bureaucracy, rigid hierarchies, scientism, relativism, self-obsession, tense emotionality, specious literalism, restless desire, hyper-rationalism, reassuring groupthink and the denial of life.
 You may, indeed you must, resist enemies within the given world; but there is no space to even conceive of resistance to the world itself, its deep structure.
 You may even be dimly aware that all this is shit; but, the message is, the ego and its system cannot be changed.
 It is eternal and omnipresent.
 It is I and I am it; rebels do not question it and even talking hot-dogs unthinkingly submit to it.

-This is an excerpt (myth 19) from 33 Myths of the System, a free guide to the unworld entire.
+This is an excerpt (myth 19) from 33 Myths of the System (rejected by scores of publishers and agents).

 - including, via advertising, media ownership and academic sponsorship, the intellectual and emotional environment